towersvault/shinpokered/README.md

   - The symbol is displayed for a party mon in its status screen
   - The symbol is displayed in the battle hud only for wild enemy mon (the only time it matters)
 - Oak's aid at the bottom-left of the lab toggles the caught & gender symbols after obtaining the pokedex
-- When playing in GBC-mode, move animations are colored based on their type
 - Red & Blue versions use the back sprites from spaceworld 97 so as to be cohesive with the front sprites
 - Added spaceworld-style trainer back sprites for consistency with the spaceworld 'mon back sprites